Volvo V90 Insurance Rates

 Rates are averaged for all Volvo V90 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who purchase higher liability limits will pay around $420 each year to raise limits from a low limit to 250/500 limits
+- Drivers who purchase higher liability limits will pay an extra $430 per year to go from a minimum limit to 250/500 limits

 Rate Tables and Charts